mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

   When a project is merged with its tenant information, the `logicalScopeLayers` will be created in the project model according to its `layerId` value.
 Please refer to the section [How to create a project on Console] for further details.

 * `repository` (*required*): object that specifies the information about the repository where have to be created the projects of this tenant.
 The object must have the following properties:
+  * **providerId** (*required*): `providerId` existing into the providers crud.
+It is used to get information about the provider to use.
+This id is important because it affects many requests used by the developer Console
   * **basePath**: base path where will be created the project.
 The user needs to have permission for creating projects on this path.
   * **visibility**: visibility that will have the project.